ASVBPREAUBV/postgrest-tutorial/README.md

 The empty database is now running and exposing the public schema to the anonymous user.

+## Starting with a simple model

+1. Create a sample table with anonymous access for our blog

+        #Create the Table
+        CREATE TABLE public.post
+        (
+            id SERIAL PRIMARY KEY NOT NULL,
+            created TIMESTAMP DEFAULT now() NOT NULL,
+            title TEXT,
+            content TEXT
+        );
+        # automatically increment posts id
+        CREATE UNIQUE INDEX post_id_uindex ON public.post (id);

+2. Create the Role anonymous

+        CREATE ROLE anonymous;

+3. Grant anonymous access to our table

+        GRANT ALL ON TABLE post TO anonymous;
+        GRANT ALL ON TABLE post_id_seq TO anonymous;

+4. All done. you should be able to GET,POST,UPDATE,PATCH on localhost:3000/posts now

 ## Enable basic Auth by DB
 [follow the steps on the docs](https://postgrest.com/en/v0.4/auth.html#sql-user-management)